nshaw98/aboutnathan.github.io/_posts/2018-07-02-how-to-make-a-website.md

 ---
 layout: post
-title: "Hank Quinlan, Horrible Cop, Launches Site"
+title: "Nate Shaw Makes a Website"
 date: 2018-07-02
 ---

 Well.
-Finally got aroudn to learning how to make a webste.
+Finally got around to learning how to make a webste.